lekpeng/lekpeng.github.io/index.md

 ---

-## 2D Gamification - Fire Saftey 101
+## 2D Gamification - Fire Safety 101

 <p>A 2D informative game with self-guided feedback and learning content about fire safety facilities. </p>